Skip to main content

 \(\newcommand{\avec}{\mathbf a}\) \(\newcommand{\bvec}{\mathbf b}\) \(\newcommand{\cvec}{\mathbf c}\) \(\newcommand{\dvec}{\mathbf d}\) \(\newcommand{\dtil}{\widetilde{\mathbf d}}\) \(\newcommand{\evec}{\mathbf e}\) \(\newcommand{\fvec}{\mathbf f}\) \(\newcommand{\nvec}{\mathbf n}\) \(\newcommand{\pvec}{\mathbf p}\) \(\newcommand{\qvec}{\mathbf q}\) \(\newcommand{\svec}{\mathbf s}\) \(\newcommand{\tvec}{\mathbf t}\) \(\newcommand{\uvec}{\mathbf u}\) \(\newcommand{\vvec}{\mathbf v}\) \(\newcommand{\wvec}{\mathbf w}\) \(\newcommand{\xvec}{\mathbf x}\) \(\newcommand{\yvec}{\mathbf y}\) \(\newcommand{\zvec}{\mathbf z}\) \(\newcommand{\rvec}{\mathbf r}\) \(\newcommand{\mvec}{\mathbf m}\) \(\newcommand{\zerovec}{\mathbf 0}\) \(\newcommand{\onevec}{\mathbf 1}\) \(\newcommand{\real}{\mathbb R}\) \(\newcommand{\twovec}[2]{\left[\begin{array}{r}#1 \\ #2 \end{array}\right]}\) \(\newcommand{\ctwovec}[2]{\left[\begin{array}{c}#1 \\ #2 \end{array}\right]}\) \(\newcommand{\threevec}[3]{\left[\begin{array}{r}#1 \\ #2 \\ #3 \end{array}\right]}\) \(\newcommand{\cthreevec}[3]{\left[\begin{array}{c}#1 \\ #2 \\ #3 \end{array}\right]}\) \(\newcommand{\fourvec}[4]{\left[\begin{array}{r}#1 \\ #2 \\ #3 \\ #4 \end{array}\right]}\) \(\newcommand{\cfourvec}[4]{\left[\begin{array}{c}#1 \\ #2 \\ #3 \\ #4 \end{array}\right]}\) \(\newcommand{\fivevec}[5]{\left[\begin{array}{r}#1 \\ #2 \\ #3 \\ #4 \\ #5 \\ \end{array}\right]}\) \(\newcommand{\cfivevec}[5]{\left[\begin{array}{c}#1 \\ #2 \\ #3 \\ #4 \\ #5 \\ \end{array}\right]}\) \(\newcommand{\mattwo}[4]{\left[\begin{array}{rr}#1 \amp #2 \\ #3 \amp #4 \\ \end{array}\right]}\) \(\newcommand{\laspan}[1]{\text{Span}\{#1\}}\) \(\newcommand{\bcal}{\cal B}\) \(\newcommand{\ccal}{\cal C}\) \(\newcommand{\scal}{\cal S}\) \(\newcommand{\wcal}{\cal W}\) \(\newcommand{\ecal}{\cal E}\) \(\newcommand{\coords}[2]{\left\{#1\right\}_{#2}}\) \(\newcommand{\gray}[1]{\color{gray}{#1}}\) \(\newcommand{\lgray}[1]{\color{lightgray}{#1}}\) \(\newcommand{\rank}{\operatorname{rank}}\) \(\newcommand{\row}{\text{Row}}\) \(\newcommand{\col}{\text{Col}}\) \(\renewcommand{\row}{\text{Row}}\) \(\newcommand{\nul}{\text{Nul}}\) \(\newcommand{\var}{\text{Var}}\) \(\newcommand{\corr}{\text{corr}}\) \(\newcommand{\len}[1]{\left|#1\right|}\) \(\newcommand{\bbar}{\overline{\bvec}}\) \(\newcommand{\bhat}{\widehat{\bvec}}\) \(\newcommand{\bperp}{\bvec^\perp}\) \(\newcommand{\xhat}{\widehat{\xvec}}\) \(\newcommand{\vhat}{\widehat{\vvec}}\) \(\newcommand{\uhat}{\widehat{\uvec}}\) \(\newcommand{\what}{\widehat{\wvec}}\) \(\newcommand{\Sighat}{\widehat{\Sigma}}\) \(\newcommand{\lt}{<}\) \(\newcommand{\gt}{>}\) \(\newcommand{\amp}{&}\) \(\definecolor{fillinmathshade}{gray}{0.9}\)

-Figure \(\PageIndex{1}\): A warm front.
-The front is traveling in the direction of the wind.
+Figure \(\PageIndex{1}\): A warm front is moving with the wind.
 Along the front, warm air gently overrides cold air, producing fog, stratus, and nimbostratus clouds.
-(CC-BY-SA 4.0; via Wikimedia Commons).
-Alternative description of image
+(CC-BY-SA 4.0; Kh1604 via Wikimedia Commons).
+Alternative description of the image

-Weather conditions ahead of a warm front are typically cold and unsettled, with warming and clearing conditions behind the warm front, as the warm air mass moves over.
-Because warm air only rises gently over the cold air mass, clouds that form are typically shallow, and precipitation, if any, is typically light.
+Weather conditions ahead of a warm front are typically cold and unsettled, while those behind it are warm and clear as the warm air mass moves over.
+Because warm air only rises gently, at a small angle over the cold air mass, clouds that form are typically shallow, and precipitation, if any, is typically light.
 Because warm air is generally lighter, it travels more slowly than cold air, and warm fronts generally travel more slowly than cold fronts.

-Figure \(\PageIndex{2}\): A cold front.
-The front is traveling in the direction of the wind.
+Figure \(\PageIndex{2}\): A cold front is moving with the wind.
 Along the front, warm air is forced up at a high angle over cold air, producing tall cumulonimbus clouds and stormy weather.
-(CC-BY-SA 4.0; via Wikimedia Commons).
-Alternative description of image.
+(CC-BY-SA 4.0; Kh1604 via Wikimedia Commons).
+Alternative description of the image.

-Meteogram for KERV on December 27, 2015, showing temperature drop, precipitation, changing visibility, wind, cloud cover, and pressure trends.
+Meteogram for Kerville Airport on December 27, 2015, showing a temperature drop, precipitation, and wind shift.
 Details in caption.

 For this investigation, we will focus on air temperature (the warmer line in the first panel), dew point temperature (the cooler line in the first panel), and wind direction/speed (in the second panel).